AlbedoLinguine/AlbedoLinguine/README.md

 ###

-<p align="left">✨ Making cool repositories since forever.<br>📚 I'm currently learning mostly everything but hopefully python in the future.<br>🎯 Goals: program better hopefully</p>
+<p align="left">✨ Making cool repositories since forever.<br>📚 I'm currently learning mostly everything but hopefully python in the future.<br>🎯 Goals: program better hopefully<br>❗ I do not do only C#, it might seem like I only do C#, rest assured, those are only imported items into Unity Projects.</p>

 ###